mcschoo/react_tictactoe/README.md

 to ensure that a newly installed compiler correctly points to vs code.
 I learned how to use React DevTools through both my local machine and CodeSandbox, and also learned a lot about implementing the observer pattern.

-Methods I utilized in React:
+What I learned/did with this project:
 - Initializing, updating, and rendering components
 - Improving the refactorability of my react code
 - Utilizing JSX elements